hans321/CS4240/README.md

 ## Paper
 The [paper][[1]] "Striving For Simplicity: The All Convolutional Net" (2014) is one of the top performing convolutional neural networks for object recognition on the CIFAR-10 dataset.
-Most CNNs for object recognition are built using the same principles: Alternating convolution and max-pooling layers followed by a small number of fully connected layers.[[1]] In this paper it is evaluated whether max-pooling can simply replaced by a convolutional layer with increased stride.
+Most CNNs for object recognition are built using the same principles: Alternating convolution and max-pooling layers followed by a small number of fully connected layers.[[1]] In this paper it is evaluated whether max-pooling can simply be replaced by a convolutional layer with an increased stride.

 We attempt to reproduce the results that are stated in the first experiment (Table 3 from paper).
 For this experiment 12 models are trained.
 These models are derived from 3 base models, called Model A, Model B and Model C. For each base model, three additional models are derived: